ocque41/microgen/README.md

 This command opens `site/index.html`.
 All marketing typography now uses the shared Helvetica Neue stack (`"Helvetica Neue", sans-serif`) across headlines, body copy, and code samples.
 Shared tokens, spacing, and components live in [`site/styles/brand.css`](site/styles/brand.css) and are reused by `site/index.html` and the crawler notes in `site/docs/index.html` (machine-readable metadata remains at `site/docs/ai.json`).

+When previewing the React marketing page via `npm run frontend` → `http://127.0.0.1:5170/`, hover the primary navigation link to confirm the dropdown stays visible while your cursor moves between the trigger and the menu surface.
+Resize the viewport (or adjust browser zoom) and verify the "AI solutions" column allows the trailing "for" to wrap to a new line instead of clipping when horizontal space runs out.

 ### SEO, accessibility, and theming checklist

 - Meta tags: `<title>`, `<meta name="description">`, canonical, Open Graph, Twitter Card, and JSON-LD (`Organization`, `WebSite`) are included in `site/index.html`.